JOYY Is it time to Buy before this week’s earning report Stock market Insights & financial analysis

 Earnings results for JOYY (NASDAQ:YY)

-JOYY Inc. is estimated to report earnings on 03/22/2021.
-The upcoming earnings date is derived from an algorithm based on a company’s historical reporting dates.
-Our vendor, Zacks Investment Research, might revise this date in the future, once the company announces the actual earnings date.
+JOYY Inc. is expected* to report earnings on 03/25/2021 after market close.
+The report will be for the fiscal Quarter ending Dec 2020.
 According to Zacks Investment Research, based on 1 analysts’ forecasts, the consensus EPS forecast for the quarter is $0.97.
 The reported EPS for the same quarter last year was $0.96.

 Analyst Opinion on JOYY (NASDAQ:YY)